eannoni/duckql/README.md

 ## How it works

-First, point `ddllm` at your "schema" structs, and export the resulting DDL to your llm of choice:
+First, point `duckql` at your "schema" structs, and export the resulting DDL to your llm of choice:

 ```go
 type User struct {